-Since Excel 2010, it has been possible to save Excel files as PDF documents.
-PDF was then and continues to be, a common file format for distributing documents.
+Since Excel 2010, it has been possible to save Excel as PDF.
+The PDF format was then and continues to be, one of the most common file formats for distributing documents.

 Rather than going from Excel to PDF, you might want to go the other way; from PDF to Excel.
-Check out this post for possible solutions for that: Get data from PDF into Excel.
+Check out these posts for possible solutions for that scenario:

-The filename for this post is 0019 Save Excel as PDF with VBA.zip.
+File name: 0019 Save Excel as PDF with VBA.zip

 Save active sheet as PDF